 Before becoming a synonym for cinema, celluloid was never quite a star attraction.
-But able to imitate expensive materials like ivory, tortoiseshell, and linen, the first successful synthetic plastic played a subtle role in shaping consumer culture.
+But the first successful synthetic plastic played a subtle role in shaping consumer culture.

 Celluloid, developed in the late 19th century, launched the modern age of man-made plastics.
 At first celluloid was an eternal substitute—an inexpensive imitation of ivory, tortoiseshell, and even linen.
 Women adorned themselves with celluloid jewelry and hair combs.
 Some had lavish celluloid “toilet sets” on their vanity tables: hand mirrors, combs, hairbrushes, nail buffers, and other grooming items manufactured in classic ivory tones or, later, in gleaming pearl-escent hues set with rhinestones.
 Men and women alike wore detachable collars, cuffs, and shirtfronts stiffened with celluloid.
 People from all walks of life used toothbrushes with celluloid handles; children played with celluloid dolls and toys.
 Gamblers threw celluloid dice and dealt celluloid cards.

 In short, celluloid had become an everyday material, just like the hundreds of plastics that would follow after World War II.
 But it remained an inessential replacement, and its makers sometimes struggled to find appropriate uses and markets for their products.
 And celluloid’s flaws, particularly its flammable nature, sometimes outweighed its virtues of cheapness and versatility.
 The material only found its true identity when it liter-ally became the medium for another great modern invention: the motion picture.

 Science History Institute and Jane E. Boyd/Gregory Tobias